Cray-HPE/docs-csm/operations/utility_storage/Manage_Ceph_Services.md

   6. When the Ceph status output shows there are 3 running mgr daemons, scale the last daemon back down and up.

-     **IF it is the MDS or MGR daemons, then REMEMBER we have to fail over the active daemon.**
+     **If it is the MDS or MGR daemons, then REMEMBER we have to fail over the active daemon.**

       ```bash
       ncn-s001# ceph mgr fail ncn-s002.fumzfm   # This was our active MGR.